CExA-project/ddc/paper/paper.md

         }
     }

-    // Extracting a 1D view over Dim2 for each idx1
+    // Extract a 1D view over Dim2 for each idx1
     for (ddc::DiscreteElement<Dim1> const idx1 : dom1) {
         // The following would NOT compile if sum_over_dim2 was called
         // with a `DiscreteDomain<Dim1>`, ensuring type safety.